Ynn/selfstar/intro-runtime.md

 ![The World bundle is installed]({#img#}/intro-runtime/install_done.png)

-You can order the list of bundle by ID.
+Bundles are generally ordered according to their id.
 A newly installed bundle will always have the highest ID and appear at the end of the list.

 To **uninstall a bundle** click on the trash icon :